-Participation in this study may induce post exertional malaise (PEM) in those prone to PEM.
+Participation in this study may induce post exertional malaise (PEM) in those prone to PEM or worsen symptoms in those who already have PEM.
 PEM may be triggered by travel to appointments, extended neurocognitive testing, or active participation in the interventions.